dotnet/docs-maui/docs/deployment/trimming.md

 </PropertyGroup>
 ```

 By default, release builds default to the `full` trim mode which fully removes any code that's not used by your app.
-The `partial` trim mode is used to only trim Android API assemblies, and any other assemblies that have opted into trimming with the `$(TrimmableAsssembly)` MSBuild item:
+The `partial` trim mode is used to only trim .NET MAUI and platform assemblies, and any other assemblies that have opted into trimming with the `$(TrimmableAsssembly)` MSBuild item:

 ```xml
 <ItemGroup>